CompPhysics/MachineLearning/README.md

 the theory and varous algorithms discussed during the lectures.
 We recommend strongly to form small project groups of 2-3 participants.

 ## Instructor information
-***Name:
-*** Office:
-*** Office hours: In FS20, all office hours must be via computer or telephone.
-No matter what the modality of the course, instructors are required to hold the number of office hours specified by their college.
-Indicate the platform office hours will be held on and how appointments can be made outside office hours.
-Be explicit about communication channels and expectations, e.g. if you'll need 24 hours to reply to student emails.
-We suggest Zoom meetings and the use of a Zoom waiting room. ***

-***Phone: (Specify if the office phone will be forwarded to the instructor's personal phone or if some other means of communication is to be used)
-***E-mail:
+* _Name_: Morten Hjorth-Jensen
+* _Email_: morten.hjorth-jensen@fys.uio.no
+* _Phone_: +47-48257387
+* _Office_: Department of Physics, University of Oslo, Eastern wing room 470
+* _Office hours_: *Almost anytime*!
+In Fall Semester 2020 (FS20), as a rule of thumb office hours are planned via computer or telephone.
+Individual or group office hours will be performed via zoom.
+Feel free to send an email for planning.

 ##  Teaching Assistants FS20
+* Øyvind Sigmundson Schøyen
+* Michael Bitney
+* Kristian Wold
+* Nicolai Haug

 ## Practicalities

-1. Four lectures per week, Fall semester, 10 ECTS;
+1. Four lectures per week, Fall semester, 10 ECTS.
+The lectures will be fully online, they will be recorded and linked to this site and the official University of Oslo website for the course.
-2. Four hours of laboratory sessions for work on computational projects;
+2. Two hours of laboratory sessions for work on computational projects for each group.
+Due to social distancing, at most 15 participants can attend.
+There are also fully digital laboratory sessions;
 3. Three projects which are graded and count 1/3 each of the final grade;
 4. A selected number of weekly assignments;
 6. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;